the-turing-way/the-turing-way/chapters/open_research.md

 | Democratic | The access to knowledge is unequally distributed. | Making knowledge freely available for everyone. |
 | Public | Research needs to be made accessible to the public. | Making research accessible for citizens. |

-Open practices also benefits the researchers that propagate them.
+Open practices also benefit the researchers that propagate them.
 For example there is evidence [(Mckiernan et al. 2016)](https://elifesciences.org/articles/16800) that open access articles are cited more often, as shown by the metastudy presented in the figure below.

 | ![open_access_citatations](../figures/open_access_citatations.jpg) |
 | -----------------------------------------------------|